God’s peace and joy are mine.

 The other was a question: Would I love you if you didn’t love me?
 If the answer is no, then what I am offering is not love, but a bargain which will be a poor substitute for love, and that will leave me feeling guilty and unworthy, or guilty and a thief if I come out on top.
 I will have stolen from you what is not rightfully mine.

 That’s where the idea of bargaining comes in.
 If I give you my money and I feel like it was a loss, I will expect something of value in return, if not the return of the money, then something else.
 Maybe I expect you to appreciate me.
 Maybe I expect admiration.
 Maybe I believe that I have banked a favor and I will call on that favor one day.
-If any of these things is true, then I have not given you anything.
+If any of these things are true, then I have not given you anything.
 I have struck a bargain with you.
 I have exchanged one thing in expectation of a return.

 Jesus is teaching us that true giving is the same as receiving.
 I’m going to stick with the idea of giving money.
 If I give you money as an expression of love, and if I know that money is just a thought made manifest and so cannot be limited, I can give truly.
 In fact, as I give without thought of loss and with a loving heart, I receive that lesson and it is strengthened in me.
 As I give I receive.
 This is the truth in every circumstance.
 If I give love I receive love, and love takes many forms.
 It might be my time or my understanding, or just my willingness to hear your story.